The Four Polarizations of the $W$ at High Energies: Power Counting Polarization Interference

-$\vartheta$ is the contraction of $\Theta_{\mu\nu}$ with $G_{in}^\nu$ and $G_{out}^\mu$, scaled by $D_V(q^2)$.
-The sign factors $\eta_\lambda$ are included in the above expressions via the definitions of the polarized propagators.
+Here, $\vartheta$ is the contraction of $\Theta_{\mu\nu}$ with $G_{in}^\nu$ and $G_{out}^\mu$, scaled by the pole $i/D_V(q^2)$.
+The sign factors $\eta_\lambda$ are included via the definitions of the polarized propagators.
 It is easy to check that the sum of polarized amplitudes recovers the unpolarized case.
-We focus first on the $\lambda=T$ polarization and treat individual $\lambda=\pm1$ transverse helicities in Eq.~\eqref{eq:inter_uni_me_pol_trans}.
+We focus first on the $\lambda=T$ polarization and treat individual $\lambda=\pm1$ transverse helicities in Eq.~\eqref{eq:inter_uni_me_pol_trans_by_helicity}.